pmq20/fast-hessian/README.md

-# V8 Hessian
+# Fast Hessian

-Add Hessian 2.0 serialization and deserialization support to Google V8.
+High-performance C++ implementation of Hessian 2.0 Serialization Protocol for Node.js.

 ## See Also